A travel guide to the best things to do in Ios, Greece and why this beautiful destination is more than just a party island.

 Top things to do in Ios

-In this Ios travel guide, we'll take you beyond the party scene to see a different side to the island.
-These are the attractions, activities and sightseeing highlights you should consider including in your itinerary for Ios:
+These are the attractions, activities and sightseeing highlights I recommend you should include in your itinerary for Ios:

 - Explore Chora